BluNite/blu-Chai-Mocha-testing/even_odd/README.md

 ### purposes and demonstration.

-Made by bluNite with love :blue_heart:
+Made with :blue_heart: by BluNite

 -- Credit and Rights